-Continuation of Medical Insurance – In following Federal guidelines, an employee that has ended employment and had active Medical benefits with Blue Cross Blue Shield will be provided with the offer to elect Continuation of Insurance by the Chancery Human Resources office.
+- Continuation of Medical Insurance – In following Federal guidelines, an employee that has ended employment and had active Medical benefits with Blue Cross Blue Shield will be provided with the offer to elect Continuation of Insurance by the Chancery Human Resources office.
 The employee is responsible to pay 100% of the premium, when continuing BCBS Medical benefits.
 The employee will return completed Continuation forms to the Chancery Human Resources office within 60 days of termination date or date no longer eligible for benefits.
 Employees will pay premiums for Continuation coverage to the Chancery office.
 Employment should be terminated in Paylocity in a timely manner to allow Continuation forms to be mailed out timely.

-Lay Pension Frozen Plan – The Archdiocese Lay Retirement Pension Plan was frozen on 12/31/2013.
-If the employee was hired before 12/31/2013 they will have vesting in the Lay Pension Frozen Plan.
-If the employee is age 60 or older with 7 years of full time service, or age 65 with at least 3 years of service, they should receive the employee handout from this link.
-Lay Pension Frozen (handout for employees who were full time before 2014) If the employee is not yet retirement age, the employee will receive a letter with a vested statement from CBIZ, within one year of their termination date, with instructions on when and how to begin receiving retirement benefits from the Lay Pension Plan, a defined benefit plan.
+- Lay Pension Frozen Plan – The Archdiocese Lay Retirement Pension Plan was frozen on 12/31/2013.
+If the employee was hired before 12/31/2013 they may have vesting in the Lay Pension Frozen Plan.
+If the employee is age 60 or older with 7 years of full time service, or age 65 with at least 3 years of service, they should reach out to CBIZ Retirement Plan Services, as the administrator of the Archdiocese Lay Pension Plan.

 – If the employee decides to fund the remaining months of contributions to their FSA account before leaving employment, the Entity Administrator will need to contact Paylocity Support for instruction to deduct the pre-tax contribution from remaining pay.
 Employees should submit claims after termination of employment by contacting Paylocity at email@example.com or 1.800.631.3539.
 All claims must be submitted by the employee to Paylocity by the end of that same year.

-Involuntary termination of employment – Please consult Tara McGranaghan, Human Resources Director at (913) 647-0328, or Chris Arth, Archdiocese General Counsel at (913) 549-3516 for discussion and planning.
+- Involuntary termination of employment – Please consult Tara McGranaghan, Human Resources Director at (913) 647-0328, or Chris Arth, Archdiocese General Counsel at (913) 549-3516 for discussion and planning.
 Please note, if a termination is made without consulting archdiocesan General Counsel or HR Director the entity is fully responsible for the cost of any legal action that may arise.

-Separation Agreement/Pay – Always consult Tara McGranaghan, Human Resources Director at (913) 647-0328, or Chris Arth, Archdiocese General Counsel at (913) 549-3516 for discussion and planning, prior to offering separation pay.
+- Separation Agreement/Pay – Always consult Tara McGranaghan, Human Resources Director at (913) 647-0328, or Chris Arth, Archdiocese General Counsel at (913) 549-3516 for discussion and planning, prior to offering separation pay.
 Continuation of Medical Insurance is the only benefit that can be offered within a Separation Agreement.